wp-plugins/my-calendar/readme.txt

 == Changelog ==

+= 1.4.9 =

+* Fixed: Bug where location edits couldn't be saved if location fields were on and dropdown was off
+* Fixed: Bug where latitude and longitude were switched on Google Maps links
+* Fixed: Bug where map link would not be provided if no location data was entered except Lat/Long coordinates.
+*

 = 1.4.8 =

 * Added: Ability to copy events to create a new instance of that event